hapifhir/hapi-fhir-jpaserver-starter/README.md

     driverClassName: com.mysql.jdbc.Driver
 ```

+Also, make sure you are not setting the Hibernate Dialect explicitly, see more details in the section about MySQL.

 ## Running hapi-fhir-jpaserver directly from IntelliJ as Spring Boot
 Make sure you run with the maven profile called ```boot``` and NOT also ```jetty```.
 Then you are ready to press debug the project directly without any extra Application Servers.